Solomon Islands

 Wednesday

-Solomon Islands is an island nation-state (sovereign country) with 6 major islands plus 900+ smaller isles.
+The Solomon Islands is an island nation-state (sovereign country) with 6 major islands plus 900+ smaller isles.
 The Solomons are in Oceania (Pacific Ocean) to the northwest of Vanuatu and east of PNG-Papua New Guinea.
-The country has total land area approx 28,400 km2 (11,000 mi2) and population around 645,000.
+The country has a total land area of approx 28,400 km2 (11,000 mi2) and population around 645,000.

 The Solomon Islands are visited by smaller- to mid-sizes luxury cruise ships and expedition superyachts from the fleets of ultra-premium travel brands like Ponant, Silversea Expeditions, Seabourn, Crystal, Azamara, Hapag-Lloyd, Lindblad Expeditions.
 Among the visited destinations are Santa Cruz Islands (Utupua, Vanikoro, Banie, Teanu), Russell Islands (Pavuvu, Mbanika), Malaita Island (country's largest by population/over 160,000), Marovo Lagoon (New Georgia Islands), Florida Islands, Owaraha/Santa Ana Island, Njari Island, Nendo Island, Tikopia Island, Taro Island, Tulagi Island.